seqan/seqan3/doc/howto/write_a_view/index.md

 \snippet doc/howto/write_a_view/solution_view.cpp adaptor_object_definition

-As noted above, we place this object in a `view::` sub-namespace by convention.
+As noted above, we place this object in a `views::` sub-namespace by convention.
 Since the object holds no state, we mark it as `constexpr` and since it's a global variable we also mark it as `inline` to prevent linkage issues.